GSA/idmanagement.gov/_governance/fpkiaudit.md

 Audits are required annually for Certification Authorities.
 Annual review packages should be submitted to fpki at gsa.gov.

-- [FPKI Annual Review Requirements (PDF, September 2021)](../../docs/fpki-annual-review-requirements.pdf){:target="_blank"} – Requirements for performing and reporting annual compliance audits.
+- [FPKI Annual Review Requirements (PDF, September 2021)](../../docs/fpki-annual-review-requirements.pdf){:target="_blank"}{:rel="noopener noreferrer"} – Requirements for performing and reporting annual compliance audits.
 - PIV and PIV-I Annual Testing - supports FPKI Annual Reviews and can be done either in-person at the GSA FIPS 201 Lab or using available tools such as the [Card Conformance Tool (CCT)](https://playbooks.idmanagement.gov/fpki/tools/cct/){:target="_blank"}{:rel="noopener noreferrer"} and [Certificate Profile Conformance Tool (CPCT)](https://playbooks.idmanagement.gov/fpki/tools/cpct/){:target="_blank"}{:rel="noopener noreferrer"}
-- [Non-Compliance Management Framework For The Federal Public Key Infrastructure (FPKI) (PDF, January 2016)](../../docs/fpki-nmf.pdf){:target="_blank"} - This document provides guidance for the FPKI Policy Authority (FPKIPA) for responding to situations an FPKI FBCA member is not meeting their Memorandum of Agreement (MOA) requirements and obligations.
+- [Non-Compliance Management Framework For The Federal Public Key Infrastructure (FPKI) (PDF, January 2016)](../../docs/fpki-nmf.pdf){:target="_blank"}{:rel="noopener noreferrer"} - This document provides guidance for the FPKI Policy Authority (FPKIPA) for responding to situations an FPKI FBCA member is not meeting their Memorandum of Agreement (MOA) requirements and obligations.

 # Annual Review Schedule